Sailors aboard the USS Howard hosts a reception as part of Sama Sama 2024

-241008-N-CV021-1179 SUBIC, Philippines (Oct.
-8, 2024) Philippine Navy Ens.
-Cyrus Anthony Ramos, public affairs officer assigned to Naval Forces Northern Luzon, dines during a U.S. hosted reception aboard the Arleigh Burke-class guided-missile destroyer USS Howard (DDG 83) as part of Sama Sama 2024, Oct.
+241008-N-CV021-1125 SUBIC, Philippines (Oct.
+8, 2024) U.S. Navy Rear Adm.
+Todd Cimicata, Commander, Logistics Group Western Pacific (COMLOGWESTPAC), Commander, Task Force (CTF) 73, arrives at a U.S. hosted reception aboard Arleigh Burke-class guided-missile destroyer USS Howard (DDG 83) during Sama Sama 2024, Oct.
 8. Sama Sama is a bilateral exercise hosted by the Philippines and the United States with participants from Australia, Canada, France and Japan, designed to promote regional security, cooperation, maintain and strengthen maritime partnerships, and enhance maritime interoperability.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Alexandria Esteban)

 |Date Taken: